 At the time, Nevada was among the nation’s lowest-spending states when it comes to funding public education.
-Of course, budget constraints are nothing new to educators, much less to those working in large urban districts.
-As superintendent, Pedro worked with staff to develop a plan “to be much more strategic in how we use our resources.”
+Of course, budget constraints are nothing new to educators, much less to those working in

-His efforts helped boost the district’s high school graduation rate to record highs during his tenure.
+large urban districts.
+Despite the obstacles, Pedro helped boost the district’s high school graduation rate to record highs during his tenure.
 Additionally, the percentage of students taking Advanced Placement exams to gain college credit increased by double digits each year.
 In fact, African-American students had an increase of more than 25 percentage points in just one year.

 Pedro’s influence went further than the numbers.
 School board trustee Estela Gutierrez recalls, “He’s a role model — his strength communicating with people in the community is remarkable.
 When he is at a school, the way he deals with parents and kids, he doesn’t stand up.
 He kneels down, talking to students at eye-to-eye level.”

-Pedro currently leads the San Antonio Independent School District, which faces many of the same obstacles as Chicago and Washoe County.
+Pedro now leads the San Antonio Independent School District, which faces many of the same obstacles as Chicago and Washoe County.
 Ninety-three percent of its 53,000 students live in poverty, and the district has a 30 percent mobility rate.
 A family on the move means that for many students, the only stability they can count on is at school.